booktype/Objavi/README.txt

 EPUB output
 ~~~~~~~~~~~
 The html in the booki-zip is manipulated into xhtml using lxml, and
-the structural information and metadata is converted into epub form.
+the structural information and metadata is converted into EPUB form.